justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-27-setting-up-mastodon-on-google-cloud-platform.md

 1. With the previous setup, nginx will error out because it can't find the cert, so we need to sotp nginx for a second.
 {{< codeblock lang="bash" >}}
-jdr@ribeiro-social-mastodon:~$ sudo systemctl stop nginx
+jdr@rsms:~$ sudo systemctl stop nginx
 {{< /codeblock >}}
 2. Now, let's start the certbot up in standalone mode to get the cert:
 {{< codeblock lang="bash" >}}
-jdr@ribeiro-social-mastodon:~$ sudo letsencrypt certonly --standalone -d example.com
+jdr@rsms:~$ sudo letsencrypt certonly --standalone -d example.com
 {{< /codeblock >}}
 3. Once the bot finishes and generates the required certs, restart nginx:
 {{< codeblock lang="bash" >}}
-jdr@ribeiro-social-mastodon:~$ sudo systemctl start nginx
+jdr@rsms:~$ sudo systemctl start nginx
 {{< /codeblock >}}
 4. Now, this seems counterintuitive, but we need to get the cert again, this time with some additional settings, included pointing to our working directory for the challenge.
 {{< codeblock lang="bash" >}}
-jdr@ribeiro-social-mastodon:~$ sudo letsencrypt certonly --webroot -d example.com -w /home/mastodon/live/public/
+jdr@rsms:~$ sudo letsencrypt certonly --webroot -d example.com -w /home/mastodon/live/public/
 {{< /codeblock >}}
 5. You'll be prompted by certbot to either keep the cert or renew/replace.
 Select option 2.
 6. Boom, we have cert.
 Now let's make sure it always updates via cron.
 I'm a fan of the monthly run (though some folks like the weekly to be safer).
 User choice.
 {{< codeblock lang="bash" >}}
-jdr@ribeiro-social-mastodon:~$ sudo vim /etc/cron.monthly/renew-cert
+jdr@rsms:~$ sudo vim /etc/cron.monthly/renew-cert
 {{< /codeblock >}}
 7. Copy and paste the little snippet below into said file and save said file (:wq):
 {{< codeblock lang="bash" >}}